deadassmyguy/minimal-mistakes/_index.md

 # Updates

-Last updated:11/24/2024
+Last updated:01/01/2025

-Happy Thanksgiving, everyone.
+Happy New Year, everyone.
 I hope everyone enjoys time with their friends and family.
-I will be spending time in the great Commonwealth of Massachusetts.
+I spent some time [reflecting on 2024](/categories/mastery/reflecting-on-2024) and I'm excited for 2025.

 ## Professional

 A few _professional_ updates:

-- I've been building a social platform called [Civikka](https://civikka.com).
-I want to make a difference in how our democracy works; here's my first try.
+- I am going to slow down on my business endeavors.
+I want to focus on my job and my family.
+I will still work on my business ideas, but I will not be as active as I have been in the past.

 - Crypto is having a moment in the mainstream, and I'm very happy about it.
 It's been tough in the trenches over the last few years.
 If you're looking to learn more, check out my [starter guide](categories/cryptocurrency_and_the_blockchain/crypto-starter-guide).
 It's a bit dated but has some interesting resources.

 ## Personal